avsteele/TomlDotNet/README.md

 Assert.IsTrue((dIn.L == 5) && (dIn.D == 0.123) && (dIn.S=="hello") && (dIn.B == true));
 ```

+#### Method

+The library will attempt to construct an object with one of its public contructors, using
+the TOML to fill the constructor parameters.
+The paramters can in turn be recursively constructed
+using sub-tables in the TOML.

+If successful, the constructed object is returned.

+If only a parameterles constructor can be used, then the public set-or-init properties and
+public fields will be set using the TOML.

+This method should work well for classes, structs and records.

+Cosntructor parameters, properties, fields implementing `IEnumberable<T>` will match with any TOML homgeneous array.
+`IEnumerable<object>` can be used to match hetergenous TOML arrays.

 ### Serialization

-All properties public with  public `set` or `init` are serialized, unless the property has the `[field:NonSerialized]` attribute applied.
+All properties public with  public `set` or `init` are serialized, unless the
+property has the `[field:NonSerialized]` attribute applied.

 Public Fields are serialized, unless the field has the `[NonSerialized]` attribute.

+In the case of `record`s the public property names match the constructor
+parameter names by default.
+So Serialization followed by deserialization should
+always proceed via the constructor.

 ### Support for conversions